VolkanSah/MiniGreX/README.md

-# MiniGreX CMS (Beta) still developing it will not work yet!
+# MiniGreX CMS (Delta) still developing it will not work yet!
 Want help me?

 ## Introduction